chaoge525/soafee_demo/documentation/quickstart.rst

    cd meta-ewaol

-Running kas with the build configurations within ``meta-ewaol-config`` will build two images by default: one that includes the Docker container engine and another one that includes the Podman container engine.
+Running kas with the build configurations within ``meta-ewaol-config`` will build an image that includes Docker container engine and K3s for the containerized workload orchestration.

 N1SDP
 =====